Law firms must mind the Microsoft product gap

 There is also a risk firms will fall foul of compliance regulations too.
 Cyber Essentials certification, Lexcel accreditation, and Solicitors Regulation Authority standards all require firms to maintain secure operating systems – with support removed, is your Windows 7 OS really current or secure?

-Time and resources is an issue
+Time and resources are an issue

 Perhaps more worryingly for a large number of smaller and mid-tier law firms is the fast-approaching end-of-life date for Server 2008 and Exchange 2010.
 This will require these firms to upgrade, requiring the support of their practice management system (PMS) providers, which is an issue.